jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `inter`: among, between or involving two or more different things (e.g. internet, interact, intercede)
 - `intra`: the same as `intro` (e.g. intraparty)
-- `intro`: inside, into, especially into the inside (e.g. introduce)
+- `intro`: inside, into, especially into the inside (e.g. introduce, introvert)
 - `immun`: free, exempt (e.g. immunosuppression)
   - From Latin `immunis` "exempt from public service, untaxed; unburdened, not tributary," literally "not paying a share," from assimilated form of `in-`